JCValeroVergara/JCValeroVergara/README.md

 - 💬 About me ...
 I'm a web developer with experience in Backend, Frontend, and databases.🚀
-- I have strong skills in technologies such as HTML, CSS, JavaScript, Node.js, Express, SQL, React, and Redux.
+- I have strong skills in technologies such as HTML, CSS, JavaScript, Typescript, Node.js, Express, SQL, React, Nest.
 - 🧭 My background in industrial engineering and quality management systems provides me with a comprehensive perspective in web development.
 - ✔ I am constantly updated with the latest technologies and best practices.
 - My passion for problem-solving and continuous learning drives me to deliver high-quality solutions.🏃‍♂️